PjHurtig/adventure-lab/README.md

 ![Colours used](https://i.imgur.com/TiEA4OC.png)

+"White" is also used to make the different sections stand out and "Coral" as a point-of-interest colour.

 To reflect the outdoors and nature aspect of the websites mission i choose a natural, light and muted colour scheme.
 The palette is picked from the hero-bg image.

 ### Typography